Winston-503/underfitting_vs_overfitting/principles.md

 If you need to simplify the model, then you should use a smaller quantity of features.
 First of all, remove all the additional features that you added earlier if you did so.
 But it may turn out that in the original dataset there are features that do not carry useful information, and sometimes cause problems.
 Linear models often work worse if some features are dependent - *highly correlated*.
 In this case, you need to use *feature selection* approaches to select only those features that carry the maximum amount of useful information.

-It is worthwhile to say that in the context of neural networks, *feature engineering* and *feature selection* make almost no sense because the network finds dependencies in the data itself.
+It is worthwhile to say that in the context of neural networks, *feature engineering* and *feature selection* make almost no sense because **the network finds dependencies in the data itself**.
 This is actually why deep neural networks can restore such complex dependencies.

 ### Why Getting More Data Sometimes Can't Help